sebastiencabonbw/documentation-ia-product/documentation/downloads/08-release-notes-descartes-r5.md

 ### Bug fixes

-- **IGRC-4855** some trawpermlinkreview are not renewed on next timeslot
+- **IGRC-4855** Fixed an issue where some trawpermlinkreview entries were not renewed during the next timeslot.

 ## Version Descartes R5 SP7